What is DivED?

-Housed at the University of Turku, DivEd is a partnership among the Universities of Turku, Tampere, Oulu, Lapland and Åbo Akademi (Swedish), as well as two Universities of Applied Science – DIAK in Helsinki and HAMK in Hämeenlinna.
-DivEd is one of several projects funded by the Finnish Ministry of Culture and Education in response to changes in the Finnish national curriculum adopted in 2014, specifically in the areas of language awareness and cultural responsiveness.
-DivEd is also collaborating with advisory partners from other universities in Europe, the U.S. and Canada.
-What unites us all is seeking to understand how to prepare all teachers to work in the linguistically and culturally diverse world they live in.
+Housed at the University of Turku, DivED was a partnership among the Universities of Turku, Tampere, Oulu, Lapland and Åbo Akademi (Swedish), as well as two Universities of Applied Science – DIAK in Helsinki and HAMK in Hämeenlinna.
+DivED was one of several projects funded by the Finnish Ministry of Culture and Education in response to changes in the Finnish national curriculum adopted in 2014, specifically in the areas of language awareness and cultural responsiveness.
+DivED was also collaborating with advisory partners from other universities in Europe, the U.S. and Canada.
+What united us all is seeking to understand how to prepare all teachers to work in the linguistically and culturally diverse world they live in.

 - Develop / increase culturally sustaining and linguistically responsive pedagogy in Finland